 Kicking Horse Pass crosses over the continental divide and is known for the Spiral Tunnels created for the Canadian Pacific Railway Line.
 The original line went over what was called "The Big Hill" and was at one time known to have the steepest gradient of any rail line in North America.
 As a result, accidents were a problem.
 Eventually spiral tunnels were created to decrease the gradient.
 There are plaques along the highway discussing the engineering involved in the process of building the railway.

 An observation area about nine kilometers west of the 1,625-meter summit of Kicking Horse Pass provides a good view of the daringly engineered section of track with its two spiral tunnels (modeled on the St. Gotthard rail tunnels in Switzerland).
 There is also an Upper Spiral Tunnel viewpoint with excellent views of the railway tunnels.

 The old bridge on the "Big Hill" was once part of the original CPR track over Kicking Horse Pass.
 Today, the bridge is simply a tourist attraction.
 The climb up to Kicking Horse Pass from the east begins at the border between the two provinces of Alberta and British Columbia.

-Before the western entrance to Yoho National Park a side road branches off, terminating after 5 km / 3 mi in a dead-end.
-A trail then leads to the Wapta Falls where Sir James Hector suffered his near fatal accident and where, at a bend in its course, the Kicking Horse River cascades down over a wide rock-step.
+Before the western entrance to Yoho National Park, a side road branches off, ending after five kilometers at a dead-end.
+From here, a trail leads to the beautiful and roaring Wapta Falls where the Kicking Horse River cascades down over a wide rock step.